elliottkrome/dot-emacs/README.md

 # my useful and portable dot-emacs
-I declared dot emacs bankruptcy (for the first time) recently.
+I declared dot-emacs bankruptcy (for the first time) recently.

 I don't want to do that again, so I am starting over with the goals:
 - keep everything under version control (here)